-Beginning with the latter, many properties in the Village are subject to conservation easements which allow only the removal of dead trees, and which do not allow depositing any materials or construction within same.
+Beginning with the latter, many properties in the Village are subject to conservation easements which are to remain in their natural state.
+Only dead trees, not fallen, threatening outside the easement may be removed, and the depositing of any materials or construction within same, or plantings to formalize same (such as grass), is not permitted.
 These easements were created for environmental and aesthetic reasons to protect the subject properties, neighboring properties, the environment, generally, and flora and fauna.
-Various means of enforcement include injunctive relief (i.e., cease and desist), monetary damages for tree and plant removal plus the cost to cure by replanting, and removal of dumped materials or structures.
+Various means of enforcement include injunctive relief (i.e., cease and desist), monetary damages for tree and plant removal as well as potential fines, plus the cost to cure by replanting, and removal of dumped materials or structures.

 Turning more fully to tree preservation in general, it is the intention of the Village of Montebello to retain the rural appearance of the community.
 Said rural appearance is a consequence of its existing wooded character and streetscape.
 Toward that ends, the Village Board has adopted and implemented our Tree Law, Chapter 176 of the Village Code, for the following purposes:

 - To preserve an important attribute of the Village by encouraging owners of existing developed lands, and developers of lands, to save or replace as many native and mature tree species as possible when making improvements to real property.

 - To control and regulate indiscriminate and excessive removal, cutting, and destruction of trees in order to regulate and prevent conditions which cause increased surface runoff, soil erosion, and cause decreased soil fertility;